Saturday, May 7, 2011

 2001: Destiny's Child had the #1 album in the U.K. with Survivor.

-2002: Ray Charles received an honorary degree from Albany State University in his hometown of Albany, Georgia.
+2002: Ray Charles received an honorary degree of philosophy from Albany State University in his hometown of Albany, Georgia.

-2002: Otis Blackwell died of a heart attack at the age of 71.
-Blackwell was the writer of hits such as "Don't Be Cruel" for Elvis Presley, "Great Balls of Fire" for Jerry Lee Lewis and "Handy Man" (originally by Jimmy Jones and later by Del Shannon and James Taylor).
+2002: Otis Blackwell died of a heart attack in Nashville, Tennessee at the age of 71.
+Blackwell was the writer of hits such as "Don't Be Cruel" for Elvis Presley, "Great Balls Of Fire" for Jerry Lee Lewis and "Handy Man" (originally by Jimmy Jones and later by Del Shannon and James Taylor).

 2003: MTV featured Metallica as a "MTV Icon" in a 90-minute special.

-2005: Audioslave became the first group to perform in Cuba.
+2005: Audioslave became the first group to perform in Cuba when they played at La Tribuna in Havana.

-2005: A bronze life-size statue of James Brown was unveiled in Augusta, Georgia.
+2005: A bronze life-size statue of James Brown was unveiled on Broad Street in Augusta, Georgia.

-2008: Cher played the first of 78 dates at the Las Vegas Coliseum in Nevada.
+2008: Cher played the first of 192 dates at the Las Vegas Colosseum in Nevada.

 Born This Day:

-1917: Kal Mann, who wrote "Butterfly" for Charlie Grace, "Teddy Bear" for Elvis Presley, "Wild One" for Bobby Rydell, "You Can't Sit Down" for the Dovells and "Let's Twist Again" for Chubby Checker among others, was born in Philadelphia, Pennsylvania; died November 28, 2001 from Alzheimer's disease.
+1917: Kal Mann, who wrote "Butterfly" for Charlie Grace, "Teddy Bear" for Elvis Presley, "Wild One" for Bobby Rydell, "You Can't Sit Down" for the Dovells and "Let's Twist Again" for Chubby Checker among others, was born in Philadelphia, Pennsylvania; died November 28, 2001 from Alzheimer's disease in Pompano Beach, Florida.
+(Note: several websites, including the notorious 'Allmusic.com', erroneously report that Mann died in Philadelphia.
+According to credible sources such as 'Billboard', Mann died at his home in Pompano Beach, Florida.)

 1945: Bob Seger was born in Dearborn, Michigan.